-- 218. The CAT has the ability to impose bars on a Network operator or provider.
+- 227. The CAT has the ability to impose bars on a Network operator or provider.
 These can relate either to number ranges on which the service operates, and/or particular service types, and can be applied to some, or all, of the number range and/or service type, depending on the severity of the breach.
-The length of any bar is determined by the seriousness of the breach and all other relevant factors particular to the case. - 219.
+The length of any bar is determined by the seriousness of the breach and all other relevant factors particular to the case.
+A bar may be imposed not only to prevent ongoing harm, but may also be imposed as a sanction which is intended to deter future non-compliance, provided it is proportionate to do so. - 228.
 A bar must be imposed for a defined period of time.
-This may be given in days, months or years; or it may be defined according to a specific action that the relevant party must do, such as making a service compliant, or payment of an outstanding invoice for a fine or administrative charge owed to PhonepayPlus.
+This may be given in days, months or years; or it may be defined according to a specific action that the relevant party must do, such as taking remedial action, making a service compliant, or payment of an outstanding invoice for a fine or administrative charge owed to the PSA. - 229.
+A bar may be particularly appropriate where there is any risk that the same type of harm may be ongoing or may re-occur, for instance, in the case of a subscription service where a serious or very serious breach has taken place that potentially affected consumers who are already subscribed to the service (not limited to those who have complained to the PSA).
+A CAT may take the view that a bar is appropriate in order to prevent the risk of those other subscribers being further impacted (e.g. being billed again before the breach is remedied).
+In such circumstances, a bar is likely to be imposed at least until the party provides evidence to PSA that it has implemented compliance advice (e,g. to unsubscribe consumers for whom it does not hold adequate evidence of consent) so that there is no risk of further harm to existing subscribers.